dbos-inc/dbos-docs/docs/typescript/examples/kafka-alert-queue.md

 }
 ```

-## 7. Other Ways to Resolve Assignments
+## 7. Other Ways to Release Assignments

-An employee may also release an assignment by fixing the alert.
-We can add a transaction to do this like so:
+An employee may also release an assignment by fixing the alert!
+We add a transaction to do this like so:
 ```typescript
 //in utilities.ts/RespondUtilities
 @Transaction()